IDI-Systems/acre2/docs/wiki/frameworks/god-mode.md

 [allPlayers, 2] call acre_api_fnc_godModeModifyGroup;     // Group 3
 ```

 It is also possible to add or remove units dynamically.
+This can be used in a custom unit selection dialog for example.

 ```js
 [[unit10, unit11], 0, 1] call acre_api_fnc_godModeModifyGroup; // Add units to Group 1